Centrism: Elections and retention of power

 In multi-party systems, the centre is challenged by parties that seek to undermine the legitimacy of the political system.
 These parties come from both the left and the right and have different positions on how the government should function, which prevents them from unifying against the centre, giving the centre an opportunity to retain power.
-According to the median voter theorem, parties are incentivised to move toward the political centre to maximise votes and to have the final say on closely-contested policies.
+According to the median voter theorem, in single-winner elections candidates are incentivised to move toward the political centre in order to win.

 Centrist parties face some intrinsic disadvantages when competing with left-wing and right-wing parties.
 Elections based on first-past-the-post voting or proportional representation provide less incentive for parties to hold centrist positions.
 Proportional representation systems weaken centrist parties because they incentivise the capture of specific voters instead of the general population.
 The popularity of centrism in the Western World is contradicted by the relative electoral weakness of centrist parties.
 One possible explanation for the paradox is that centrists may be perceived as lacking the leadership or capability demonstrated by leaders of other ideologies.
 Another is that centrists are unable to increase their vote share because the ideological space around them is already occupied by other parties.

 Politicians with high approval might move to the centre to capitalise on their popularity with a larger voter base, while those seen as uncharismatic or incompetent may shift away from the centre to capture more reliable activist voters who will invest more into the politician's campaign.
 Opponents of centrism may describe it as opportunistic.
 Centrist-controlled governments are much rarer than left-wing or right-wing governments.
 While approximately 30% of world leaders were centrist in the 1950s and 1960s, this declined to approximately 15% by 2020.
 Centrist dictatorships rarely occur.